-- Older than They Look: The band members have a remarkable ability to keep looking a decade or so behind their actual ages.
+- Older Than They Look: The band members have a remarkable ability to keep looking a decade or so behind their actual ages.
 Bilinda in particular looks like she hasn't aged a day since 1991.

 - Overshadowed by Awesome: Debbie.
 As far as the general recollection goes she didn't play on Loveless despite being credited (Kevin also took over Bilinda's guitar parts, but she didn't mind because she didn't think she was very good and wanted recording to go faster).
 Also, not the lead vocalist.
 Colm too, who's also saddled with an unpronounceable name and didn't contribute that much to Loveless either because of personal and physical issues.

 - Performance Video: "Only Shallow", parts of "Soon".

 - Perishing Alt-Rock Voice: Not helped by their refusal to print lyrics, as they consider vocals to be an instrument.